Nyiriek/JuaLearn/README.md

 ## Hi there...

-Jualearn is a web-based learning platform that is aimed at enhancing the learning experience of high school stuf=dents, particularly in South udan, where students have limited access to learning resources.
+Jualearn is a web-based learning platform that is aimed at enhancing the learning experience of high school students, particularly in South Sudan, where students have limited access to learning resources.
 I will share more about the languages used and how the platform works later on.
-Thank you!!!
+Thank you!!